What's A Dragon Drink At Starbucks? It's A Twist On The Mango Dragonfruit Refresher

 One of the best things about the Dragon Drink (other than the taste, of course), is that Starbucks is going to keep it on the menu all year long.
 That's right, unlike other Starbucks beverages that are only available for a limited time, the Dragon Drink is here to stay.

 In addition to the drink hack, I do have one extra tip that you should know before you go.
-When you order a Dragon Drink (yes, that's what it is actually called), clarify with your barista that you do indeed want coconutmilk instead of water.
+When you order a Dragon Drink (yes, that's what it is actually called), clarify with your barista that you do indeed want coconut milk instead of water.
 When I ordered my first grande Dragon Drink, my barista misunderstood my order and made the regular Mango Dragonfruit Refresher.
-That's OK, because these beverages are still new to the Starbucks menu.
-The new mango and dragon fruit libations hit store menus on Tuesday, June 19, so it's only been a few days.
-Honestly, Starbucks baristas make so many drinks in just an hours time that I'm sure all of the drink hacks can be hard to keep track of.
+That's OK, because Starbucks baristas make so many drinks during a shift that I'm sure all of the drink hacks can be hard to keep track of.
 Never mind the fact that Starbucks seems to be coming out with a new drink at least once a month.
 (Keep 'em coming, though.)
-What I'm trying to say is that it never hurts to double check to make sure you get what you want.
+What I'm trying to say is that it never hurts to double-check your order to make sure you get what you want.

 There you have it.
 Now you know what a Dragon Drink is.
 It's just an easy modification to an already delicious drink.
 No frills.
 No fuss.
 Just like summer should be.
 Go enjoy this one while it's still hot out there.